pingcap/docs-dm/en/stop-task.md

 ---
-title: Stop a data replication task
+title: Stop a Data Replication Task
 summary: Learn how to stop a data replication task.
 category: reference
 ---

-# Stop a data replication task
+# Stop a Data Replication Task

 You can use the `stop-task` command to stop a data replication task.
-For differences between `stop-task` and `pause-task`, refer to [Pause a Data Replication Task](#pause-a-data-replication-task).
+For differences between `stop-task` and `pause-task`, refer to [Pause a Data Replication Task](pause-task.md).

 {{< copyable "" >}}